 Puff-puff is a traditional snack often found in western African countries such as Nigeria, Ghana and Sierra Leone.
-They are deep-fried dough balls that are golden brown on the outside, spongy and fluffy on the inside.
+They are deep-fried dough balls that are golden brown on the outside, and spongy and fluffy on the inside.
 Growing up, my mum would get me to be her Sous-Chef and we would make large batches of puff-puff and meat pies for church events, friends and family.

-Oreo puff-puff is a great twist on the popular street food snack.
+Oreo puff-puff is a great twist on the popular street food snack and Nigerian dessert.
 I have seen amazing pictures of this creation online in the past and always wondered how they added Oreos to the mix.
 While searching for a recipe online, I had no luck.
 I needed to make a snack for a work event and decided to just go for it and create my own recipe.

 - 3 Cups of Plain Flour